Producer

 About Us

 We own a small, diversified farm situated between Eganville and Killaloe.
 The farm encompasses pastures, hayfields, a small market garden, wetlands and mixed species forest.
-Our livestock includes laying hens for farm-gate sales of eggs, organic meat birds for our own use, grass-fed, pastured Katahdin sheep for mild, lean, delicious meat, and a team of Belgian horses to help around the farm, especially in the winter.
+Our livestock includes laying hens for farm-gate sales of eggs, organic meat birds for our own use, and riding horses.
 We enjoy showing visitors around the farm and discussing our farm practices.

 Wood is sustainably harvested from our land and hand carved by Gregg to become functional, one of a kind, beautiful kitchen utensils such as spoons of all sizes, spatulas, and scoops.